Grep5268/SwiftWeekSlider/SwiftWeekSlider/README.md

 ## License

 SwiftWeekSlider is available under the MIT license.
-See the LICENSE file for more info.
+Check the LICENSE file for more info.